panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 `favoriteMovie` does not have the property `actors`, so `favoriteMovie.actors` evaluates to `undefined`.
 As a result, accessing the first item of an `undefined` value using the expression `favoriteMovie.actors[0]` throws a `TypeError`.

-The permissive nature of JavaScript that allows accessing non-existing properties is a source of confusion: the property may be set or not.
+The permissive nature of JavaScript that allows accessing non-existing properties is a source of nondeterminism: the property may be set or not.
 The ideal way to bypass this problem is to restrict the object to have always defined the properties that it holds.

 Unfortunately, often you don't have control over the objects.
 Such objects may have a different set of properties in diverse scenarios.
 So you have to handle all these scenarios manually.